By Alle Foster

-They are an amazing organization that owns many different entertainment properties around the United States, such as Dollywood, Ride the Ducks, Stone Mountain Park, etc. They also own Wild Adventures in Valdosta, Ga., which is the reason why we are here.
+They are an amazing organization that owns many different entertainment properties around the United States, such as Dollywood, Stone Mountain Park, etc. They also own Wild Adventures in Valdosta, Ga., which is the reason why we are here.
 Wild Adventures is the institution that is going to be taking our albino American alligators, Snowball and Snowflake.
 Ric wanted to stop by along the way talk to the future caretakers, see the enclosure options, and see if there was anything else that they needed from us to take the best care possible of the albino alligators.

 The amazing thing about Herschend Family Entertainment is how connected each property is to one another.
 We not only share animals between the properties, but we also share ideas and help each other along the way.
 It truly is a family company!
 So, at Wild Adventures, we met up with a wonderful man named Chris Kilpatrick, who toured us around the park, showed us some great animals (such as their elephants, giraffe, rhino, deer, birds, big cats, etc.), and Ric and Chris talked and gathered a lot of information from each other.
 (Fun fact!
 Wild Adventures is closed for the winter, so it was fun walking through a “guest-free” theme/animal park!
 So we had the entire park to ourselves!)